Nort8985/SpiderSense-1.21.9/README.md

 - **Intuitive Outlines**: Hostile mobs and slimes that can see you are outlined on the client side for easy identification
 - **Visual Glow**: Mobs receive a glowing effect on the server side, making them stand out even in darkness
 - **Survival Mode Only**: Mod only activates in survival mode, so creative/building won't be disturbed
-- **Range Adaptive**: Detects mobs within an 8-block radius around your position
+- **Range Adaptive**: Detects mobs within a 20-block radius around your position

 ### How It Works